DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: DRED experiments

 \subsection{Experimental setup}

-As it only permits level instantiation via providing a random seed, Procgen's level generation process is both uncontrollable and unobservable.
-On the other hand, considering the seed space as the level parameter space $\sX$ makes the level generation problem trivial since $\sX$ then spans a single CMDP with $p(\rvx)=\mathcal{U(\sX)}$.
-Instead, we consider a domain where $\sX_C$ spans a (non-trivial) manifold in $\sX$, i.e. only specific parameter semantics will yield levels of the CMDP of interest.
-We pick Minigrid \citep{gym_minigrid}, a partially observable gridworld navigation domain, which, despite its simplicity, is capable of instantiating many CMDPs.
-Minigrid levels can be instantiated via a parameter vector describing the locations, starting states and appearance of the objects in the grid.
+We choose Minigrid \citep{gym_minigrid}, a partially observable gridworld navigation domain, for our experiments.
+Despite its simplicity, Minigrid has a controllable level parameter space (unlike Procgen), and levels are parameterised to vectors describing the locations, starting states and appearance of the objects in the grid.

+When benchmarking UED methods (and RL algorithms in general) it is implicitly agreed upon that each (solvable) level instantiated belongs to the target CMDP.
+Yet, this is rarely true in a practical application, as in-context level parameters $\sX_C$ often correspond to a small and highly structured region of the simulator parameter space $\sX$.
+With this is mind, we seek to design a target CMDP with similar properties in Minigrid.
 We define the context space of our target CMDP as spanning the layouts where the location of green ``moss'' tiles and orange ``lava'' tiles are respectively positively and negatively correlated to their distance to the goal location.
-We employ procedural generation to obtain a set $X_\text{train}$ of 512 level parameters, referring the reader to \Cref{fig:layouts_dataset} for a visualisation of levels from $X_\text{train}$, and to \Cref{app:cmdp_levelset} for extended details on the CMDP specification and level set generation process.
+We employ procedural generation to obtain a set $X_\text{train}$ of 512 level parameters (we refer the reader to \Cref{fig:layouts_dataset} for a visualisation of levels from $X_\text{train}$, and to \Cref{app:cmdp_levelset} for extended details on the CMDP specification and procedural generation processes).

 As the agent only observes its immediate surroundings and does not know the goal location a priori, the optimal CMDP policy is one that exploits the semantics shared by all levels in the CMDP, exploring first areas with high perceived moss density and avoiding areas with high lava density.
-Our CMDP coexists alongside a multitude of other potential CMDPs in the level space and some correspond to incompatible optimal policies (for example levels in which the correlation of moss and lava tiles with the goal is reversed).
+Other CMDPs exist in the level space, and may correspond to incompatible optimal policies (for example a CMDP in which the correlation of moss and lava tiles with the goal is reversed).
 As such, it is important to maintain consistency with the CMDP semantics when generating new levels.